krashr-ds/med-aggregator/README.md

 # med-aggregator
-# This Project is the Intellectual Property of K. Rasku
+# This Project is CURRENTLY STALE.
+1/4/2020
 #
 # JavaScript (Node, React), Hadoop, Feedly and
 # Paper Digest API by Yasutomo Takano, Christian Mejia and Nobuko Miyairi (2019)